WaterfallFMS/guides/protocol/README.md

     git pull
     git checkout -b <branch-name>

 Prefix the branch name with your initials.
+The rest of the name should be related to what is being done: 'jk-upgrading-rails-4-2'

-Rebase frequently to incorporate upstream changes.
+Merge frequently to incorporate upstream changes.

     git fetch origin
-    git rebase origin/master
+    git merge origin/master

 Resolve conflicts.
 When feature is complete and tests pass, stage the changes.

     rake
     git add --all

 When you've staged the changes, commit them.
+Use git has a journal.
+Commit early and often.

     git status
     git commit --verbose